alxprd/docker-vpn/README.md

 - Lightweight server and client containers based on [Alpine Linux](https://hub.docker.com/_/alpine/).
 - The server and client configuration files are contained in a single [ZIP](https://www.computerhope.com/unix/zip.htm) file.
 - It's possible to create a single configuration file for each client in `ovpn` format that contains all the necesary certificates and keys.
-- All the internet trafic is tunneled through the VPN.
+- All the internet traffic is tunneled through the VPN.
 - Clients inside the same VPN network can connect with each other.

 ### Repositories: